-Use the multi-tool fitted with a wood blade to cut under door trim 1/8-inch.
-Alternatively, you can remove the door trim and re-install after the floor has been laid.
+Use the multi-tool fitted with a wood blade to cut under door trim by 1/8 inch.
+Alternatively, you can remove the door trim and re-install it after the floor has been laid.

 Cut the Sheet Flooring

 Turn off any floor radiant heating.
-Cut the sheet vinyl flooring so that it is the size of the room, plus about 4 inches on all sides.
+Cut the sheet vinyl flooring so that it is the size of the room, plus about four inches on all sides.
 Lay the vinyl flooring in the room, with the excess running up the walls.
-Let the flooring rest in the room for about 2 hours so it can conform to the room's size.
+Let the flooring rest in the room for about two hours, so it can conform to the room's size.

 Make Relief Cuts